VeriQAi/.github/profile/README.md

 # VeriQAI - Solve the Gradescope Efficiency Gap

-VeriQAI provides free, open-source tools for educators. **GradeBridge** eliminates the costly trade-off between student convenience and grading efficiency in Gradescope.
+VeriQAI provides free, open-source tools for educators. **GradeBridge eliminates the costly trade-off between student convenience and grading efficiency in Gradescope.** *([Technical analysis with platform documentation →](WORKFLOW_MOTIVATION.md))*

 **🚀 Ready to use right now - no signup required:**